Skip to content

 Builders in the Crossfire

-While the Marines of 2/4 were clearing streets and battling insurgents, another group of warriors was fighting a different kind of battle—one fought with hammers, bulldozers, and unarmored Humvees.
-The Navy’s Naval Mobile Construction Battalion 14 (NMCB 14), known as the Seabees, had been deployed to Ramadi to support infrastructure rebuilding efforts and construct fortified positions alongside coalition forces.
-Their mission was vital: help stabilize the city by restoring essential services, building strongpoints, and clearing rubble—all while under constant threat.
+While the Marines of 2/4 were clearing streets and battling insurgents, another group of warriors was fighting a different kind of battle. one fought with hammers, bulldozers, and unarmored Humvees.
+The Navy's Naval Mobile Construction Battalion 14 (NMCB 14), known as the Seabees, had been deployed to Ramadi to support infrastructure rebuilding efforts and construct fortified positions alongside coalition forces.

-On April 6, 2004—the same day Marines suffered their worst losses—NMCB 14 was also hit.
+On April 6, 2004. the same day Marines suffered their worst losses.
+NMCB 14 was also hit.
 While performing convoy security duties, the Seabees came under intense enemy fire.
-Their vehicles, never intended for frontline combat, were easy targets in the labyrinth of Ramadi’s streets.
-The ambush was swift, brutal, and tragic.
-Two Seabees—Steelworker Third Class (SW3) Joel Baldwin and Equipment Operator Second Class (EO2) Michael Anderson—were killed in action.
-Both men were part of a mission that blurred the line between builder and warrior.
+Two Seabees.
+Steelworker Third Class (SW3) Joel Baldwin and Equipment Operator Second Class (EO2) Michael Anderson. were killed in action.

 "We Build, We Fight"

-For the Seabees, Ramadi was more than a work site—it was a battlefield.
-SW3 Baldwin and EO2 Anderson weren’t just engineers or equipment operators; they were front-line fighters who volunteered to operate in one of the most dangerous cities in Iraq.
-Their deaths sent shockwaves through the tight-knit Seabee community.
-In ceremonies years later, both men were honored not only for their sacrifice but for what they represented: quiet professionalism, courage under fire, and the heart of the Seabee ethos.
+For the Seabees, Ramadi was more than a work site. it was a battlefield.
+SW3 Baldwin and EO2 Anderson weren't just engineers or equipment operators; they were front-line fighters who volunteered to operate in one of the most dangerous cities in Iraq.

-On May 4, 2021, NMCB 14 Sailors at Camp Lemonnier, Djibouti, held a memorial for seven Seabees killed in Iraq in 2004, laying a wreath at a building they restored.
+NMCB 14 Sailors hold a memorial ceremony at Camp Lemonnier, Djibouti, on May 4, 2021, for seven Seabees killed in Iraq in 2004, laying a wreath at a building they restored

 April's Toll

-The Marines of 2nd Battalion, 4th Marines—known as the “Magnificent Bastards”—faced a crucible in Ramadi that few units in the Iraq War would match.
+The Marines of 2nd Battalion, 4th Marines. known as the "Magnificent Bastards". faced a crucible in Ramadi that few units in the Iraq War would match.
 In just the month of April 2004, they suffered 34 Marines killed and over 175 wounded.
 Nearly every company in the battalion took casualties.
 Patrols became funerals.
 Replacements arrived just as more names were added to the casualty rolls.
-The sheer pace and intensity of the fighting left many Marines physically exhausted and emotionally hollow—but never broken.

 Despite the mounting losses, 2/4 held firm.
 Their cohesion, forged in Camp Pendleton and hardened in the alleys of Ramadi, became their lifeline.
 Squad leaders stepped up when lieutenants fell.
 Medics braved gunfire to reach the wounded.
 Marines who had lost best friends in the morning returned to the fight that afternoon.
-As one officer told The New York Times, “We kept going because there was no other choice.
-Every man knew the cost—but they kept going anyway.”
-The nickname “Magnificent Bastards” took on new weight: not just a badge of honor, but a testament to endurance in hell.
+The nickname "Magnificent Bastards" took on new weight: not just a badge of honor, but a testament to endurance in hell.

 Two Decades of Memory

 The legacy of Ramadi continues to shape the battalion.
-New Marines in 2/4 are taught the story of April 2004 as a foundational chapter in the unit’s history.
-For veterans, the city is more than a battlefield—it’s a sacred place where the deepest bonds were formed and the harshest losses endured.
-In the words of one Marine, “We weren’t fighting for politics or headlines.
-We fought for each other.
-That’s what ‘Magnificent Bastards’ means.”
+New Marines in 2/4 are taught the story of April 2004 as a foundational chapter in the unit's history.
+For veterans, the city is more than a battlefield. it's a sacred place where the deepest bonds were formed and the harshest losses endured.

-A Marine kneels before a battlefield memorial honoring 16 fallen at a service in Ramadi on April 11, 2004.
-Echo Company, 2/4, lost 12 Marines that week (Philadelphia Inquirer/MCT)
+A Marine kneels before a battlefield memorial honoring 16 fallen service members at a memorial service in Ramadi on April 11, 2004, after Echo Company, 2/4 lost 12 Marines that week

-Pfc.
-Eric A. Ayon tries to start a damaged Humvee after a deadly firefight in Ramadi on April 6, 2004.
-He was killed at the same intersection three days later.
-(Philadelphia Inquirer/MCT)
+PFC Eric A. Ayon tries to start a damaged Humvee after a deadly firefight in Ramadi on April 6, 2004, three days before he was killed at the same intersection

 Tactical Results, Strategic Questions